kbrodt/competition-cervical-biopsy/README.md

 #### Test

 Once the model trained run the following command to do inference on test.
-Or you can also download the trained models from [yandex disk](), unzip into `assets` folder and run
+Or you can also download the trained models from [yandex disk](https://yadi.sk/d/85zam_5YNLTcQg), unzip and run

 ```bash
 python main.py